bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 The aboriginal costumes were on display at the history museum.
 There are lots of vases on display in museum.

+* allow for...
+  allow...to...
+Our new system will allow for more efficient use of resources.
+The replacement of the medicine will allow for the same effect to some extent.
+The children are not allowed to watch violent TV programmes.
+He won't allow himself to fail.

 * athlete (n.)
   athletic (adj.)
 Henry determined to become a professional athlete.